Financial-Times/content-alertlogic-helm-config/README.md

 * Docker image for alert logic is in nexus (courtesy Membership)

 * Create a secret to hold the nexus credentials.
 The credentials will be used to pull the alert logic docker image from the nexus repository.
-Password is stored in Lastpass (`upp-nexus`)
+Password is stored in Lastpass (For upp: `upp-docker`.
+For pac: `pac-docker`)

-    `kubectl create secret docker-registry nexusregistry --docker-server=nexus.in.ft.com:5000 --docker-username=upp-nexus --docker-password=<password_from_lastpass> --docker-email=universal.publishing.platform@ft.com`
+    `kubectl create secret docker-registry nexusregistry --docker-server=nexus.in.ft.com:5000 --docker-username=<nexus_username_for_upp/pac> --docker-password=<password_from_lastpass> --docker-email=universal.publishing.platform@ft.com`

 * Alert logic registration key should be stored as a secret in the cluster.
 Alert logic registration key is stored in LastPass (`AlertLogic Setup`)